pbialas7-Lectures/Graphics3DCode/Assignments/04_Uniforms/README.md

    ```
    a c x x c d
    ```
-   where x denotes a "unused" space.
+   where x denotes an "unused" space.
    You can access the column of a `glm` matrix by subscripting: `rot[0]` is the first column and `rot[1]` second.

+5. Using `glBindBufferBase` function bind this buffer to uniform interface block in the shader.

 6. And finally, transform the vertices in the vertex shader:
    ```glsl